LOCAL-LEVEL (MUNICIPAL AND COUNTY) ORDINANCES IMPACTING REGISTERED PERSONS -- A PROJECT BY ONCEFALLEN (Last update: 12 Oct. 2025)

 DOING YOUR OWN RESEARCH

-There are a few way to look up municipal/county ordinances.
 Of course, many municipalities and counties have their own websites.
 Many communities also post ordinances on websites like Municode (https://library.municode.com/), American Legal Publishing Corporation (https://codelibrary.amlegal.com/) and eCode360 (https://ecode360.com/).

 Many of these sites have a built in search function.
 Because terminology can vary greatly, I use terms like sex, sexual, offender, predator, or feet to find any ordinances or municipal codes that may contain evidence of any municipal codes.

 Many ordinances may have statements full of myths like high reoffense rates and claims the intent is not punitive, followed by definitions and the type of restrictions in place.
 Read the bill in its entirety; there are some exemptions to the law.
+It is important to read the definitions since not all restrictions contained within the ordinances may apply to you.

 Like any other law, ordinances can change, too.
 They can be repealed or expanded.